21-DOT-DEV/subtree/README.md

 # With exclusions (applies to all patterns)
 subtree extract --name mylib --from "src/**/*.c" --to Sources/ --exclude "**/test/**"

-# Save multi-pattern mapping for future use
+# Save multi-destination mapping for future use
-subtree extract --name mylib --from "include/**/*.h" --from "src/**/*.c" --to vendor/ --persist
+subtree extract --name mylib --from "**/*.h" --to Lib/ --to Vendor/ --persist

 # Execute saved mappings from subtree.yaml
 subtree extract --name example-lib